 - 1. Dial the agent's station number. - 2.
-Upon hearing a busy tone, press the preprogrammed BARGE-IN flexible button. - ☐ The conversation in progress sounds by the Supervisor on the handset receiver and the Supervisor's MUTE button LED is lit indicating that the Supervisor's transmit is muted. - ☐ If the Supervisor wishes to participate in the conversation in a true conference mode, they can press the MUTE button which removes mute.
+Upon hearing a busy tone, press the preprogrammed Barge-In flexible button. - □ The conversation in progress sounds by the Supervisor on the handset receiver and the Supervisor's MUTE button LED is lit indicating that the Supervisor's transmit is muted. - □ If the Supervisor wishes to participate in the conversation in a true conference mode, they can press the MUTE button which removes mute.

-The Executive Override Code, [625] programs Supv Monitor with Barge-In feature onto a flexible button.
+The Executive Override Code 625 programs the Supervisor Monitor with Barge-In feature onto a flexible button.

-- " Supervisors are granted the Barge-In option if they log in at a station with the ACD Supervisor Barge-In enabled in station programming. - " Supervisors can only Barge-In on calls of ACD group(s) members into which they are logged.
+- " Supervisors are granted the Barge-In option if they log in at a station with the ACD Supervisor Barge-In enabled in station programming. - " Supervisors can only Barge-In on calls of ACD group(s) members into which they are logged. - " Only one station at a time can be programmed when using a flexible station number. - " When in Flash 51 programming, if you press HOLD without specifying a flexible number to be programmed, you will get the station that is in port/station 100.